Evercoder/culori/docs/api.md

 // => { mode: 'rgb', r: 0.5, g: 0.3, b: 0.2, a: 0.5 }
 ```

+Any `undefined` channel value will be considered to be `0` (zero), to enable alpha-premultiplied interpolation with achromatic colors in hue-based color spaces (HSL, LCh, etc.).

 <a name="culoriMapAlphaDivide" href="#culoriMapAlphaDivide">#</a> culori.**mapAlphaDivide** &middot; [Source](https://github.com/evercoder/culori/blob/master/src/map.js)

 Divides a color's other channels by its alpha value.
 It's the opposite of `culori.mapAlphaMultiply`, and is used in interpolation with alpha premultiplication: